acontainerco/acontainerco.github.io/src/projects/euioa.md

 _E,UIO,A_ is published as a box of letters and ephemera.
 Each box contains:

+* 30 envelopes, each containing:
+    * one letter
-* 30 envelopes, each containing one letter, one gemstone card and one flower card.
+    * one gemstone card, and
+    * one flower card.
 * One satin scarf (designs vary per box)
+* Assorted ephemera:
+    * brooches
+    * pressed flowers
+    * photographs
-* Assorted ephemera (brooches, pressed Flowers, photographs, wine corks)
+    * wine corks

 _E,UIO,A_ is produced in a limited edition run of 25 copies.